NEXT UP: CONTEMPORARY ART CENTER, NEW ORLEANS

 How to Build a Forest was conceived, developed, and built in New Orleans, where PearlDamour, Hall and the build team live and work.
 How to Build a Forest was initially inspired by the loss of 100 old pine trees on a piece of property shared by Lisa’s extended family during Hurricane Katrina.
 Soon after, larger environmental issues brought to light by the storm began shaping the piece; the team was in the thick of developing the installation when the BP Oil Spill occurred in the summer of 2010.
 The artists became acutely aware of the often-invisible human-driven processes that make New Orleans more vulnerable to hurricanes and extreme environmental crisis.
 In How to Build a Forest, the artists make their creative and destructive processes visible and accessible, in order to examine how our lives are intimately tied to the fragile natural world.

-Build Team: yoga teacher and artist Bear Hebert, painter Patch Somerville, theater artists Joanna Russo and Phil Cramer, writer/activist Moose, dancer/choreographer and head of Tulane dance department Barbara Hayley.
+Build Team 2015: Joining Katie, Lisa, and Shawn are yoga teacher and creative artist Bear Hebert, painter Patch Somerville, theater maker Phil Cramer, dancer/choreographer and head of Tulane dance department Barbara Hayley.